Andrew-Lee Potts: Directing

 In 2008, Potts spent 5 months directing a behind-the-scenes documentary, Through the Anomaly, for Primeval.
 Potts found the direction of a documentary to be a new challenge; "I started directing.
 It's something that I want to do.
 I started directing short films.
 The producers saw the short films - and the "making of" the year before was quite dry - and came to me, which was funny because I was asking the same question.
 So they gave me a camera and off I went and never stopped filming, trying to capture as many moments as I could."
 Produced by Potts and Ross, the documentary was broadcast before being released as part of the Primeval series DVD.

 Personal life

 Potts met Hannah Spearritt in 1997 and they dated briefly.
-In 2006, they were both cast in Primeval, later they rekindled their relationship.
+In 2006, they were both cast in Primeval, and later rekindled their relationship.
 Potts proposed while they were on a holiday in Mallorca in 2008.
 The couple owned a home in London, where they lived with their dog, Stanley.
 However, the relationship ended in early 2013, as confirmed by Potts.
 In addition to Primeval, the couple collaborated in several Keychain Productions shorts and appeared together at 2013's Midlands Comic Con.
 On 20 August 2014, Potts married singer Mariama Goodman.
 He has one step-daughter born to Mariama in 2011.
 The couple have a son Grayson, born on 17 August 2016.